Hillside Strangler: Lissa Kastin

-Five days later, on November 6, 1977, the nude body of another woman was discovered near the Chevy Chase Country Club in Glendale.
-Like Miller, her body bore five-point (neck, wrists, and ankles) ligature marks, and showed signs of having been strangled and brutally raped, but not sodomized.
+Five days later, on November 6, 1977, the nude body of another woman was discovered thrown down an embankment near the Chevy Chase Country Club in Glendale.
+Like Miller, her body bore five-point (neck, wrists, and ankles) ligature marks, and showed signs of having been strangled and raped, but not sodomized.
 The woman was identified as 21-year-old waitress Elissa Teresa "Lissa" Kastin, who was last seen leaving the restaurant where she worked the night before her body was discovered.

-In addition to working full-time, Kastin was also a professional dancer in the all-female dance and cabaret troupe The L.A.
-Knockers and (unlike the previous two victims) was not a prostitute, drug user or runaway.
+In addition to working full-time, Kastin was also a professional dancer in the all-female dance and cabaret troupe, The L.A.
+Knockers.
+Unlike the previous two victims, Kastin was not a sex worker, drug user, or runaway.
 The stranglers followed Kastin after she was seen driving home from work, pulled her over on the street she lived on, presented a fake "police badge", and told her that they were detectives.
 They then handcuffed her and told her they needed to take her in for questioning.

 Aborted abduction of Catharine Lorre Baker

-At some point in early November 1977, the two men approached 24-year-old Catharine Lorre Baker, the daughter of actor Peter Lorre — famous for his role as a serial killer in Fritz Lang's film M — with the intent of abducting and killing her.
+At some point in early November 1977, the two men approached 24-year-old Catharine Lorre Baker, the daughter of actor Peter Lorre—famous for his role as a serial killer in Fritz Lang's film M—with the intent of abducting and killing her.
 However, when Lorre produced not only her driver's license when requested, but also a picture of her sitting on her father's lap as a child, the two let her go without incident, fearing the murder of a celebrity's child would attract an unusually high amount of police and press attention.

-Lorre did not realize who the men were until they were arrested, at which point she recalled that two men flashing L.A. police badges had approached her in the past.
+Lorre did not realize who the men were until they were arrested, at which point she recalled that two men flashing police badges had approached her in the past.